 Also, as a threshold, you need to earn at least USD 100 to be able to get your payout.

 When are the payouts done?

 For Youtube earnings, you will be getting your payout between the 10th and the 14th of the following month.
-As for general AdSense payouts, you will get it between the 21st and the 26th of the following month.
+As for general AdSense payouts, you will get them between the 21st and the 26th of the following month.

 What are some payment methods available for AdSense?

 Speaking from my experience, there are four ways you can get paid: